jdomizz/hydra-element/README.md

 ### Property `canvas`

-If you prefer to take care of the canvas yourself, use the `canvas` property to specify a canvas element to render to.
+If you prefer to take care of the canvas yourself, use the `canvas` property to specify a canvas element to render on.
 In this case the component does not create any canvas but uses the assigned one.

 ```js
 document.querySelector('hydra-element').canvas = yourCanvasElement